 Studying with us is a challenging yet rewarding experience.
 Our flexible approach offers you a range of study options, from studying by distance learning, so you can combine work with your studies to studying full-time with local support.

 Our study method gives you an in-depth knowledge of your chosen subject.
 You will also develop transferable skills that are highly valued by employers, such as independent thinking, analytical skills, and helping to improve your organisational skills.

 Study independently or with local tuition

 Study independently or, on many undergraduate courses, attend classes at a local institution, if you prefer structured study support.
 Classes are available on a full or part-time basis, including evening and weekend classes.
 It is possible to pass your examinations without attending local classes.

 Do I have to come to London as part of my studies?

 You can study for your degree wherever you live in the world.
 There is no requirement to come to London as part of you studies.
-Although for MBA/MSc International Management you must attend study sessions in London or Hong Kong.
 You may attend optional study sessions in London, which you will be invited to attend as a registered student.